r-neal-kelly/doticu_fix_blank_names/README.md

 # Fix Blank Names
-Just a small SKSE plugin that removes blank names from all references in the grid every five seconds.
+Just a small SKSE plugin that removes blank names from all references around the player every five seconds.
+No scripts, just plain super-fast C++!

 ### Requirements
 - Skyrim SE 1.5.97